 For SDLT, there are lower rates if certain conditions are met for individuals buying their first home for under £500,000.
 From 1 April 2021, there has been a 2% SDLT surcharge if any purchaser of UK residential property is treated as a non-UK resident for the purposes of this surcharge.
 There are some exceptions, but the rules are complex, and advice should be sought on their potential applicability.

 Anyone owning UK real estate in their own name may pay UK inheritance tax (IHT) on making a gift of it, either during their lifetime or on death.
 Gifts between spouses are usually exempt from IHT as are certain other gifts.

 On a sale or other disposal of UK real estate, any increase in its value from acquisition is usually taxed to capital gains tax (CGT) of up to 28%.
 In some cases, CGT is not payable, principally if the property has been a main home throughout your ownership of it.
 Non-UK resident individuals have been subject to CGT on disposals of UK residential property since April 2015 and on disposals of UK commercial real estate since April 2019.

 If you rent a UK property, you will pay income tax on the rent after any deductible rental expenses.
 The tax rate depends on your overall UK taxable income and can be up to 45%.
 Your tenant or managing agent must pay 20% tax on the rent unless you have obtained permission from the UK tax authority (HMRC) to have the rent paid to you with no tax deducted.

 You must file an annual tax return with HMRC and pay any tax due.
-From April 2017, there have been limits on the deductibility of interest on loans to buy property against your UK rental income.
-By April 2020, this will only be deductible against basic rate of tax (currently 20%).
+From April 202, interest on loans to buy property is deductible only against the basic rate tax liability on the rent (currently, this is 20%).